bdelanghe/dev-contracts-spec/README.md

 Inspired by the
-[Design Tokens Community Group (DTCG)](https://github.com/design-tokens/community-group), we are exploring a "tokenization" strategy for `DevContracts`.
-The core idea is to allow parts of the `contracts.toml` specification to be broken down into discrete, referencable units, or "tokens."
+[Design Tokens Community Group (DTCG)](https://github.com/design-tokens/community-group), `DevContracts` uses a "tokenization" strategy.
+The core idea is to translate high-level project properties defined in the `contracts.toml` specification into discrete, verifiable configuration units, or "tokens."

 **Motivation:**